TrumanAe/-Easy-Twixtor-and-RSMB-for-Ae/README.md

 # -Easy-Twixtor-and-RSMB-for-Ae
-This script applies twixtor with specific settings then precomps your selected layer and applies rsmb with specific settings to the precomp
+This script applies Twixtor with specific settings then precomps your selected layer and applies RSB with specific settings to the precomp.

 If you have any questions regarding the script, or would like to contribute to it, feel free to leave a response.